aragon/aragon.js/docs/APP.md

   .subscribe(balance => console.log(`The balance of the account is ${balance}`))
 ```

+Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)**: An external smart contract handle, containing the following methods:

+- `events(options)`: returns a multi-emission observable with individual events found, similar to [`events`](#events)
+- `pastEvents(options)`: returns a multi-emission observable with individual events found in past blocks, similar to [`pastEvents`](#pastevents)
-Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)**: An external smart contract handle.
-Calling any function on this object will send a call to the smart contract and return an [RxJS observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable) that emits the value of the call.
+- Calling any other method on the handle will send a call to the smart contract and return an single emission observable with the result.

 ### cache